javierpiquerasmartinez/realtime-chat/README.md

 # realtime-chat

-Development of a webapp uing websockets with NodeJS
+Development of a webapp using a persistent-bidirectional websockets prothocol connection with NodeJS